-- 11.1 We recognise that parents are children's first and most enduring educators and we value the contribution they make.
-We always make time for parents at Saint Christina's School and they are free to discuss their child's development and relating issues, or concerns as necessary.
-Staff are approachable and love to share with parents children's achievements and successes. - Parents of Nursery children starting school are invited to attend a 'Starting Nursery' meeting. - Parents of Nursery and Reception children starting school are offered a home visit before their child starts in September. - Parents of Reception children attend an introductory meeting before the term starts in September. - Parent Teacher meetings take place in the in the autumn term.

-- All children receive a written report at the end of the School Year. - Parents receive weekly class updates, half termly class newsletters - Parents are invited to access the observation portal where they can view their child's observations within school and upload some from home. - We welcome parents into the classroom to share their knowledge, read stories and to celebrate festivals from around the world with us. - Opportunities arise throughout the year for parents to accompany us on outings. - All parents are invited to join the school's thriving Parents' Link association.
-Each class has a nominated Parents' Link representative who liaises between the parents and the school and organises social and fundraising events. - Throughout the year there are a range of activities to which families are invited to share with the Foundation Stage and the whole school; Class assemblies, Sports Day, Christmas celebrations and discos and parties which are organised by Parents' Link.
+- 11.1 We 8organised that parents are children's first and most enduring educators and we value the contribution they make.
+We are always available for parents at Saint Christina's School and they are free to discuss their child's development and relating issues, or concerns, as necessary.
+Staff are approachable and love to share with parents children's achievements and successes. - Parents of Nursery children starting school are invited to attend a 'Starting Nursery' meeting. - Parents of Reception children attend an introductory meeting before the term starts in September. - Parents of Nursery and Reception children are offered a taster session before starting in Early Years. - Parents of Nursery children starting school are offered a home visit before their child starts in September. - Parent Teacher meetings take place in the autumn term and spring term - All children receive a written report at the end of the School Year. - Parents receive weekly class newsletters - Parents are invited to access the observation portal where they can view their child's observations within school and upload some from home. - We welcome parents into the classroom to share their knowledge, read stories and to celebrate festivals from around the world with us. - Opportunities arise throughout the year for parents to accompany us on outings. - All parents are invited to join the school's thriving Parents' Link association.
+Each class has a nominated Parents' Link representative who liaises between the parents and the school and o8rganised social and fundraising events. - Throughout the year there are a range of activities which families are invited to share with the Foundation Stage and the whole school; Class assemblies, Sports Day, Christmas celebrations and discos and parties which are 8organised by Parents' Link.